mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 Some early asynchronous APIs used events in just this way.
 The {{domxref("XMLHttpRequest")}} API enables you to make HTTP requests to a remote server using JavaScript.
 Since this can take a long time, it's an asynchronous API, and you get notified about the progress and eventual completion of a request by attaching event listeners to the `XMLHttpRequest` object.

 The following example shows this in action.
 Press "Click to start request" to send a request.
 We create a new {{domxref("XMLHttpRequest")}} and listen for its {{domxref("XMLHttpRequest/loadend_event", "loadend")}} event.
-The handler logs a "Finished!" message along with the status text.
+The handler logs a "Finished!" message along with the status code.

 After adding the event listener we send the request.
 Note that after this, we can log "Started XHR request": that is, our program can continue to run while the request is going on, and our event handler will be called when the request is complete.